DreasL02/NeuralNetworkAccelerator/README.md

 c = a * b + c
 ```

-Where a and b are the inputs to the PE and c is a stored value alongside the final result.
+Where a and b are the scalar inputs to the PE and c is a stored value alongside the final result.

 Notably the design handles varying fixed point numbers, and multiplication must therefore be handled with care,
 to ensure that the result is representable in the fixed point format.
 E.g, a multiplication of an